VIIIbyuL/506-final-project/README.md

 We used a Random Forest Classifier to predict whether article sentiment would align with the movement in stock prices.

+We decided not to add a regression evaluation because it doesn’t align with our project’s main goal.
+Our objective is to predict whether a stock's price will go up or down based on news sentiment and market features — that’s a classification task, not a regression task.

+While we use a regressor to generate next-day price change estimates (like +1.2% or -0.8%), those numbers are mostly for demonstration purposes, not formal evaluation.
+What we actually care about — and what we evaluate with precision, recall, accuracy, etc. — is the direction of the price change.

+Adding a full regression evaluation (e.g., MAE, R²) would only be useful if we were trying to accurately model the magnitude of price change, which we’re not focusing on.
+It would also complicate the pipeline without providing useful insights for our classification goal.

+So we kept the regressor in to display directional predictions per company, but the classifier is the only model being rigorously evaluated, since it's the one answering our core question: Can we predict stock movement direction from sentiment?

 ### A. Confusion Matrices

 #### Random Split